kschuler/guide/guidelines/making-stimuli.md

 ![](../static/images/marantz-stop.jpg)

 Repeat this process for each sound file you would like to record.
-For example, let's say you are asked to record two sound files: "butterfly" and "doughnut".
+For example, let's say you want to record two sound files: "butterfly" and "doughnut".

 ##### To access sound files recorded on the Marantz PMD671